 ‘Blood Wedding’

-Federico Garcia Lorca’s play xdsc06008is about the drive to acquire and control land in the rural Spain of the 1930’s.
+Federico Garcia Lorca’s play is about the drive to acquire and control land in the rural Spain of the 1930’s.
 A young woman has to marry a landowner’s son she doesn’t really love, to link two families’ estates – but at the wedding she runs off with her former admirer, for whom she feels real passion.
 Two families’ honour is outraged, and the couple are pursued into the forest.
 The action takes place in a number of different places, so my concept for the set was to have a very simple and stark arrangement of flats, painted off-white, which could be lit with different colours to suggest different locations.

-sxdsc06403This allowed for very smooth scene changes, without the need for elaborate set dressing.
+This allowed for very smooth scene changes, without the need for elaborate set dressing.
 A chair was taken off, a table turned slightly, the lighting faded to a different colour – and there we were in a different house, or on an outside terrace, or in a church, or deep in the forest …

 A key scene takes place on the outside terrace of the Bride’s house, and to suggest this location I constructed a canopy, complete with clinging foliage and flowers, which was lowered into position.
 In the scenes where it wasn’t used, the canopy was pulled out of eye-line back up into the lighting rig.